Posts Tagged ‘criminal defense attorney’

 Step 4: Once the defendant waives reading, the judge will ask the defendant to stand and will ask for example: “To the charge in count one, possession of marijuana, how do you plead?
 Guilty or not-guilty?”
 The defendant responds.
 The judge then asks: “To the charge in count two, possession of cocaine, how do you plead?”
 Etc. Sometimes, the only speaking a defendant will do at an arraignment is to say “yes” that he understands his rights, and to say “not guilty” once the charge is read.

 Step 5: The judge will then hear argument as to the conditions of release to be set.
-The judge will hear from both lawyer, and then ask the defendant if he or she agrees to abide by those rules.
+The judge will hear from both lawyers, and then ask the defendant if he or she agrees to abide by those rules.

 Step 6: The judge will often sign a scheduling order providing for the court dates to come.
 The judge will set a date for an “omnibus hearing”, a “status hearing” or a “pre-trial hearing” and a jury trial.
 An omnibus hearing is the date for the prosecutor and the criminal defense attorney to declare what evidence they intend to use, what witnesses they intend to call, and what defense will be offered.
 Sometimes a defendant will not need to appear for an omnibus hearing.
 This is a good point to clarify at the arraignment.
 A status hearing or a pretrial hearing is a date to confirm the readiness of the parties for trial, and this hearing can go by many different names.
-Often times, a client will ask me what the purpose of a particular hearing is, and the short answer is often “that this is a court date is to talk about future court dates.”
+Often times, a client will ask me what the purpose of a particular hearing is, and the short answer is often “that this is a court date to talk about future court dates.”
 That might sound a little silly, but that is our court system for better or for worse.
 The last thing I will say about the scheduling order is that a defendant should bring his or her calendar.
 If they are unavailable for court due to a surgery or a final exam for example, they should make that known at arraignment, because rescheduling it later can be difficult for the defense lawyer to do.

 There are not any video arraignments of Washington Courts that I could find, but below is an arraignment on a murder case off of youtube.